bluesky-social/indigo/cmd/athome/README.md

 3. serves up profile and feed for that account only
 4. fetches data from public bsky app view API

+⚠️ This is a fun little proof-of-concept ⚠️

+Not all post features are rendered, has not been hardened against clever Unicode tricks, etc.

 ## Running athome